Jennifer-Zhan/FoClocks/README.md

 More details of the function mentioned above is in our lab report.

+# How to use
+FoClocks is currently run on the localhost.
+After you clone our repository, you should first create a database name websys_project on phpMyAdmin, and import start.sql into the database.
+Then rename the folder your clone to 'project' and place the whole folder under htdocs in XAMPP.
+Finally, open http://localhost/project/ in your browser and the app works.

+# Creators
+FoClocks Creators are Jennifer Zhan, Jensen Chen, Jiahui Wu, Jonathan Yang, Shuhan Li.

-What we did:
+# What we did
 Jonathan Yang: Helped to realize the color theme change, and realize a prat of front end.

 Jiahui Wu: Finish the lab report, and part of front end.

 Jensen Chen: design the UI and finish most part of stylesheet, propose the functions in the web application.

 Shuhan Li: Helped to collect the quotes, and realize a part of front end.

-    Jennifer Zhan: finish most part of the functions, crate the database.
+Jennifer Zhan: finish most part of the functions, handle back-end, responsible for php and js.

-referrence:
+# referrence

     https://www.codexworld.com/upload-store-image-file-in-database-using-php-mysql/
     https://makitweb.com/return-json-response-ajax-using-jquery-php/